HelgeCPH/critical-projects/README.md

 Note, the Docker container will store the actual database on the host machine in the directory `neo4j_data`, which will take multiple GB too.
 Remember to clean the data once you are done with your analysis.

-# Requirements

-  * Linux/Unix OS (tested only on MacOS Mojave)
-  * Bash shell interpreter
-  * 300GB of free disk space should be enough
-  * Docker needs to be installed and setup on your system
-  * pyenv and poetry for dependency and virtual environment
-  * wget and unzip need to be installed and available on the `$PATH